fi-muni/PA165/tasks/seminar-ws.md

-## Seminar 11 Tasks - Spring-WS
+## Seminar Spring-WS Tasks

 In this seminar we set-up a Spring-WS project and try the *"contract-first"* approach adopted in Spring for the development of webservices.
-You can see the complete solution in the branch [seminar11](https://github.com/fi-muni/PA165/tree/seminar11).
+You can see the complete solution in the branch [seminar-ws](https://github.com/fi-muni/PA165/tree/seminar-ws).

 **Task 01 (project build)**

-In a new folder, checkout the tag *seminar11_step1* from https://github.com/fi-muni/PA165 and build the whole project.
+In a new folder, checkout the tag *seminar-ws_step1* from https://github.com/fi-muni/PA165 and build the whole project.
 Then run the **eshop-ws** subproject. **Note:** some of the resources of the project are generated from XSD definitions, so you might get unresolved references to Java classes until you build the project.
 If you do schema modifications, remember to run ```mvn clean install``` in the **eshop-ws** module.

 ```
-mkdir seminar11
+mkdir seminar-ws
-cd seminar11
+cd seminar-ws
-git clone -b seminar11_step1 https://github.com/fi-muni/PA165
+git clone -b seminar-ws_step1 https://github.com/fi-muni/PA165
 cd PA165/
 module add maven
 mvn clean install